 It’s more like… feelings because this is new and different.
 But it sure makes sense.

 At first glance, yes, of course, I want true unlimited listening.
-But that just does not work if authors and narrators should still get paid fairly so they can continue creating new audiobooks.
+But that just does not work if authors and narrators should still get paid fairly so they can continue creating new audiobooks for all of us.

 A subscription with a flat fee needs some kind of limitation.
 So, in that light, BookBeat’s plans by hours seem like a decent solution.

-And limiting by hours instead of the number of books means you have less of a loss if you notice after the first chapter that you don’t enjoy your current book.
+And limiting by hours instead of the number of books means we have less of a loss if we notice after the first chapter that we don’t enjoy a book.

-BookBeat vs Scribd is a very interesting comparison since the services are so similar.
+BookBeat vs Scribd (Everand) is a very interesting comparison since the services are so similar.

 Both are digital libraries that let you borrow audiobooks for a flat monthly fee.
 But there are more than subtle differences.

-After two months of using the BookBeat 50-hour plan, I have actually decided that Scribd fits me better.
+After two months of using the BookBeat 50-hour plan, I have actually decided that Everand fits me better.

 Why?

-Because I listen to a lot of indie-published and backlist audiobooks on Scribd, and those are rarely throttled.
+Because I listen to a lot of indie-published and backlist audiobooks on Everand, and those are rarely throttled.

-So I simply get a whole lot more hours of listening out of my Scribd subscription than of the mid-tier BookBeat subscription that is limited to 50 hours.
+So I simply get a whole lot more hours of listening out of my Everand subscription than of the mid-tier BookBeat subscription that is limited to 50 hours.

 I also have to admit that, at the end of the day, the time limit makes me itchy.
 This is my personal problem, and other audiobook listeners might feel differently about it.

-And I do like that BookBeat creates a much more transparent subscription with this than Scribd has.
-With Scribd, you never quite know when you will be throttled.
+And I do like that BookBeat creates a much more transparent subscription with this than Everand has.
+With Everand, you never quite know when you will be throttled.

-However, with Scribd, you can always finish your current audiobook.
+However, I can always be sure that I’ll be able to finish my current audiobook.
 With BookBeat, once it’s over, it’s over.
 If you got carried away and didn’t check how much time you have left, well, you might find yourself out of time in the middle of a book or just before the last chapter.

 And that’s somewhat of a nightmare for any book lover, isn’t it?!

-This means that Scribd is probably still the better subscription for audiobook fans who listen wide and for more than 2 hours a day.
+This means that Everand is probably still the better subscription for audiobook fans who listen wide and for more than 2 hours a day.

 However, there is one specific group of listeners for whom BookBeat is definitely the better audiobook service!